joereddington/paperwriting/grouppaperwriting.md

 * Keep Adding bullet points until you have one per paragraph that you expect in the final paper.
 * Other people (your structural reviewer) should be able to read the bullet points and understand (if NOT believe) your paper.
+* You will want to jump around when bulleting.
+That's cool, that's the point
+* People remove your great ideas.

 ---
 # Veto Reviewer